- Introduction to Syncloop

 Building API using Conditional Logic

-In this API, we are sending the country name as a request and getting the capital of that country in response using the Syncloop Platform.
+In this web service, we are sending the country name as a request and getting the capital of that country in response using the Syncloop Platform.

-Login into the Syncloop API Development Platform and let us start creating that Service.
+Login into the Syncloop Development Platform and let us start creating that Service.

 Right Click on Package root in the package explorer window and select New Package